Sri Chinmoy Lake Swims

 The swims are intended as a true test of swimming ability and skill, for swimmers not wearing wetsuits.
 Hence Awards are presented only to those swimmers who complete the event without wearing a wetsuit.
 Swimmers may wear wetsuits if they desire, though they will not be eligible for Awards.
 Results of all finishers will be published on this website, with the wearers of wetsuits noted in a separate section.

-In addition, each November the Sri Chinmoy National Capital Swim is staged along the full 9 km length of Lake Burley Griffin for solo swimmers and relay teams of 4.
+In addition, in late November or early December each year, the Sri Chinmoy National Capital Swim is staged along the full 10km length of Lake Burley Griffin for solo swimmers and relay teams of 4.

 - View course map »